 About

-Tamang’s writing has appeared in venues ranging from underground magazines, DIY art spaces, experimental theaters, with projects spanning the conceptual, the speculative, and the autobiographical.
-Their practice draws on queer theory, critical race studies, and feminist philosophy while insisting on lived experience as method.
-What emerges is not simply “autotheory” but a hybrid form that takes the intimacy of autobiography and the rigor of criticism and places them in friction.
+Tamang’s work was forged in the pulse of the underground, in DIY art spaces, experimental theaters, guerrilla zines, and punk-house basements.
+Their practice draws on queer theory, multi-species collaboration, and improvosiational somatics while insisting on lived experience as method.
+What emerges is not simply “autotheory” or “performance art” but a hybrid form that collides the intimacy of storytelling and the rigor of philosophy.